Nissan GT-R Insurance Rates

 Rates are averaged for all Nissan GT-R models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following items are a condensed summary of the material that was covered in the charts and tables above.
+The following is a quick review of the material that was touched on in the above illustrations.

-- Drivers who purchase additional liability coverage will pay an extra $440 annually to go from 30/60 bodily injury limits to higher 250/500 limits
+- Policyholders who may need higher liability limits will pay an extra $440 each year to increase from a minimum limit to 250/500 limits

 Rate Tables and Charts